 The goal of this article is not to promote this feature (I doubt that would help) but instead to use it as a playground where both procedures (dragging and clicking) serve one purpose – adding an icon to the collection.

-Dragging is a very common behavior used in many interfaces (most obviously, like a file manager in your OS) for adding or moving something.
+Dragging is a very common and popular function in UI design software, graphic design tools as well as many other interfaces (most obviously, like a file manager in your OS) for adding or moving something.
 Left-clicking, on the other hand, isn’t often used for that purpose.
 So, what’s the point?
 Well, in our case, it’s extremely handy to use clicking because it saves a great amount of time.
 We’ve conducted studies on how people add their icons, which will be presented alongside a bit of analysis.
 Hopefully, you’ll find it useful for your own projects.

 Survey Results